-Not necessarily, a Limited Company can result in you paying less tax.
-AND while a Company owner might lose their business – a Sole Trader (self-employed) can lose personal assets as well!
+Not necessarily, a Limited Company can result in you paying less tax and – while a Company owner might lose their business – a Sole Trader (self-employed) can lose personal assets as well!
+See video.

-But, when profits rise above £50,000, Limited Company owners can also reduce their effective tax rate from the higher rate of about 45% to as little as 25%, by keeping profits in the company till a later tax year – or by possibly making a spouse a shareholder in the Company.
-This reduction is not possible as a sole-trader.
+And, when profits rise above £50,000, Limited Company owners can reduce their personal tax from the higher rate of 40% to as little as 20% – by keeping profits in the company until a later tax year – or by possibly making a spouse a shareholder in the Company.
 On profits of £80,000, this might save about £8,500 Income Tax.